yuewuo/RetroTurboAE/README.md

 # RetroTurboAE
 Artifact evaluation of RetroTurbo

+To facilitate evaluation, we provide a virtual machine that has environment already setup, and is able to execute the code in this document directly.
+You can download the virtual machine at [GitHub Release](https://github.com/wuyuepku/RetroTurboAE/releases/tag/v1.0).

+The GitHub repo is [https://github.com/wuyuepku/RetroTurboAE](https://github.com/wuyuepku/RetroTurboAE)

 ## Overview

 We developed a GUI testing framework that connects RetroTurbo hardware (reader and tag) as well as providing data handling and visualization tools.
 To use this framework, one should run the following command